katiefrost95/sparta-project3/README.md

 To run the tests from the terminal, assuming the rspec gem has been installed, you simply run the command rspec from the terminal.

+    'gem install rspec'

+    'rspec' -- command to run the tests

 ##### Creating new tests

 The tests files are in the spec folder and the methods which call data are in the services folder.